renatobo/bonogps/README.md

 The logger device is likely going to be one of the *Track Lap time apps* listed above running on your phone.

-Examples of actual devices are in [hardware/assembled](hardware/assembled), at a cost of 25$ and 40$ (BN-880 is a little bit more expensive, and I used a larger battery too)
+Examples of actual devices are in [hardware/assembled](hardware/assembled), at a cost of 25$ and 40$ (GPS receivers with active antennas are a little bit more expensive but worth it, and a larger battery helps as well)

 ![Prototype picture](hardware/assembled/bonogps_bn220_side.jpg)